Melinnnnnnnda/MapSegmentation/README.md

 The codes above can identify seven land cover types.
 But if you are only interested in one specific feature type, e.g.: buildings.
 You can use **oneType_train.py** to train, and **oneType_reconstruct.py** to restore the whole image.

 ## main.py
-It trains UNet or FCN on map segmentation.
+It trains UNet or FCN on map segmentation of seven land cover types (buildings, forests, rivers, lakes, streams, wetlands and roads).
 It outputs model parameters.

 Training :arrow_right: folder *1223*